 Parker Brothers wanted a "monopoly" on Monopoly so they began trying to squash the competition.
 George Parker went to visit Lizzie Magie-Phillips to try to acquire her 1924 Landlord's Game patent.
 The two knew each as Parker Brothers had published some of her games in the past and she considered George Parker the "King of Games".
 The negotiation over the purchase was an easy one, Parker Brothers would pay Mrs. Magie-Phillips $500 and agree to publish a few more of her games including The Landlords Game (this was done in 1939 again with very little success).
 Patent number 1,509,312 now belonged to Parker Brothers.

 Knapp (Electronics Laboratories) was another story.
-Already outselling Monopoly and beginning to market the game on a national level they weren't convinced as easily.
+Already outselling Monopoly and beginning to market the game on a classic level they weren't convinced as easily.
 It took $10,000 of Parker Brothers Money (a huge amount in depression torn 1935) to convince Knapp to sell.
 Parker Brothers then changed Finance completely and, hiding behind a dummy company (The Finance Game Company), filled Knapp's outstanding orders.
 In 1936 the board and rules were again changed slightly and Finance became a Parker Brothers game.

 Parker Brothers wasn't about to put all its eggs in one basket though.
 They had Darrow file for a patent, but knowing the true history of Monopoly they decided to produce their own version of the game.
 Fortune was the result of this work.
 As few as 5,000 of these games were made in 1935 before patent 2,026,082 was granted giving Parker Brothers proprietary rights to Monopoly.
 The name Fortune was then added to Finance which became Finance and Fortune until Parker Brothers used the name Fortune for another game in 1958 (see the Finance page for more information).